Fixing issues related to mixed content

 How to fix mixed content problems

-There is a possibility that the mixed content can be accessed by HTTP and HTTPS simultaneously.
+One common issue that leads to mixed content warnings is content that can be accessed by HTTP and HTTPS simultaneously.
 In situations like this, you won’t need to make any adjustments because the Chrome Browser version 79 will automatically upgrade mixed resources to https://, ensuring that websites will continue functioning normally.

 On the other hand, if you are unable to locate the HTTPS version of the same file – “Resource not available over HTTPS” – or if you encounter a Chrome Notification that states “Certificate warning while attempting to view resource over HTTPS,” then you will need to consider upgrading the resource to HTTPS.

-If you discover non-HTTPS resources or see a warning while accessing them, consider doing the following:
+If you discover web pages with non-HTTPS resources or see a warning while accessing them, consider doing the following:

 • Get help from a different HTTPS-capable host.